backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 * Random Forest Classifier
 * Gradient Boosting Classifier

-I will revisit feature selection soon, but for now I'll evaluate the base model performances of the seven classifiers above, and will move forward with the top two.
+I will revisit feature selection soon, but for now I'll evaluate the base performances of the seven classifiers listed above, and move forward with the top two.

 <p align="center">
   <img src="https://media.giphy.com/media/xT5LMFZDsj0AKUDYTS/giphy.gif" width="480" height="366">
 </p>

 **If you've made it this far, you deserve a little honesty..**
-*Prior to this very moment, my only exposure to machine learning was roughly one week in mathematical statistics my junior year when we lightly covered linear regression.
+*Prior to this very moment, my only exposure to machine learning was in mathematical statistics my junior year when we covered linear regression over the span of two 50-minute class periods.
 So, I'm sure there has to be better ways to go about selecting the best model for my problem, but I'm eager to learn, and I'm taking this project entirely as an opputtunity to learn!*
-*Plus, this way will give me two different models to learn head-to-toe that I know will at least perform somewhat decent!*
+*Plus, this method will give me two seperate models to learn head-to-toe that I know will perform at least somewhat decent!*

 ```python
 from sklearn.neighbors import KNeighborsClassifier